 - Communicating problems with reporting, inappropriate spending, or deliverables to department administrator or financial officer and RAS

-DLC administrators assist PIs in carrying out their subrecipient monitoring responsibilities.
+DLCI administrators assist PIs in carrying out their subrecipient monitoring responsibilities.

 At Proposal Stage:

 - Identifying the risk level of the subrecipient organizations using the Kuali Coeus (KC) database and seeking advice from RAS for potential subawards to high risk organizations

 - Securing budgets, scope of work and letters of endorsement from the Subaward organization